quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/February/week3.md

 - 3:00  PM: Forgot to update the `supervisord.conf` file for beta environment inside the docker compose file.
 Fixing `redis: 6379` not found issue inside the container logs.
 - 3:30  PM: Able to deploy the `beta.emptycup3d.com` locally but why the frontend is not accessible ?
 - 5:00  PM: I'm mapping the host port to container's port and exposing the port in `beta.Dockerfile`, still the frontend is not accessible.
 Why is that happening ?
+- 8:00  PM: Done with the call with entire team about streamlining planning and execution.
+Deciding the new way of maintaing spent hours on unshaped tasks.

 ## **Monday: Februrary 19**
 - 9:20  AM: Signed in.